alexandrenm/Geospatial-Visualisation-with-R/README.md

 install.packages("ggplot2") #if needed
 library(ggplot2)
 ```
-* Then one line code is enough.
+* Then, one line code is enough.
 ```
 qmplot(data = pol01, Longitude, Latitude)
 ```